BetterWhois receives compensation from companies that we feature,

 are interested in purchasing.
 Registering keyword domains for the

 products or services you sell can generate instant credibility and

 boost sales.
 A great premium name instills confidence and presents you as a leader in your field.
-An additional SEO advantage - Google bolds URLs which contain exact match keywords and favors sites using exact match domains -
+An additional SEO advantage - Search engines often bold URLs which contain exact match keywords and favor sites using exact match domains -

-both in their organic (free) results and in their paid Adwords ads.
+both in their organic (free) results and in paid ads.

 On large campaigns, this alone can save thousands per month and

 give your business a huge edge over your competition.

 your business and maintaining these new registrations will add to the